My experience with chronic lower back pain

 Current Status

-As of October 2025, I can work full 8-hour days at a desk, walk comfortably, and maintain daily activities.
+October 2025: I can work full 8-hour days at a desk, walk comfortably, and maintain daily activities.
 Hiking occasionally causes discomfort, and I've had to give up cycling and gym work for now.
 Recovery is ongoing, but quality of life has improved significantly.
+I still do all of these exercises at least 3 times a week to prevent regression.

 Thoughts on Fitness Industry and Medical Care

 Today's gym and fitness industry is appalling.
 We're surrounded by media where people whose life is to look good (that's how they make money) try to imply and feed you the idea that you NEED to look the same.
-Some promise you'll feel better, others claim you'll build discipline and achieve success (what success, exactly?), and many insist it's crucial for maintaining your health.
+Some promise you'll feel better, others claim you'll build discipline and character, and many insist it's crucial for maintaining your health.
 They push everything onto us - training plans, sponsored supplements, expensive branded clothing.
 Even if they genuinely believe they're right, it doesn't make them right.
-They're monetizing people's insecurities, which in my opinion is evil.
+They're monetizing people's insecurities, which is evil.

 Most popular training plans are bodybuilding plans.
 Very few talk about anything different.
 Even if you think "let's build some muscle, I'm sitting all day" - you can hit my case.
-I did everything by the book, saw good results, but it almost ruined my life (I'm 27 at the time of writing this).
+I did everything by the book, saw good results, but it almost ruined my life (I was 27 when I first wrote this).
 It's not just me.
-Looking at comments on related videos, many people have struggled with exactly the same problems, and the methods presented above seem to work for them too (I assume most of them are genuine, not sympathy seekers or notice-me sycophants).
+Looking at comments on the pain relief related videos, many people have struggled with exactly the same problems, and the methods presented above seem to work for them too (I assume most of them are genuine, not sympathy seekers or notice-me sycophants).
 Not everyone needs to be bench pressing 100kg.
 It feels like there's something fundamentally broken with the so-called fitness industry.

 About Orthopedic Doctors